FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 API for changes in the custom resources, and act accordingly.
 Controllers are usually written in Go, and are compiled into a binary, but that is not a requirement.
-There are many libraries that can be used to write controllers in other languages, such as `kube-rs` for Rust, `KubeOps` for `.NET` and `Kopf` for Python.
+There are many libraries that can be used to write controllers in other languages, such as `kube-rs`#cite(<kube-rs>) for Rust, `KubeOps`@kubeops for `.NET` and `Kopf`@kopf for Python.

-If the controller is made specifically for Kubernetes it usually supports its own Custom Resource.
-Custom Resources are defined by Custom Resource Definitions (CRDs).
-CRDs are usually generated from the controller's source code.
+If the controller is made specifically for Kubernetes it usually ships with its own Custom Resource.
+Custom Resources are defined by @crd[s].
+They are usually generated from the controller's source code.
 They can be scoped to a namespace, or cluster-wide.
 This will depend on how the controller is implemented and what the use case is.

-The most common Kubernetes Operators can be found in the OperatorHub#footnote[https://operatorhub.io/], which is a registry of operators.
-It is maintained by Red Hat, and is a part of the Operator Lifecycle Manager (OLM) [#ref(<olm>)].
+The most common Kubernetes Operators can be found in the OperatorHub@operatorhub, which is a registry of operators.
+It is maintained by Red Hat, and is a part of the @olm [#ref(<olm-section>)].
 OperatorHub is a great place to find operators for common use cases, such as databases, message queues, and monitoring solutions.
 It provides `helm` charts for easy installation.

 #figure(
   image("../../figures/kubernetes-deployment-example.excalidraw.svg"),